mmollina/MAPpoly/README.md

 ![](README_files/figure-html/unnamed-chunk-29-1.png)<!-- -->

+In this figure, the x-axis represents the genetic map and the y-axis represents the 400 possible genotypes in the full-sib population.
+The color scale varies from dark purple (high probabilityes) to light yellow (low probabilities).
 The `genoprob` object obtained here can be used to perform QTL analysis using the R package `QTLpoly` [@Pereira2019], which is an under development software to map multiple QTLs in full-sib families of outcrossing autopolyploid species.

 # References